knocte/2fsharp/README.md

 * No need to use semicolons if you just use EOL separators.
 * No need to use braces so much as you need them in C# (you only need them in F# when you deal with records).
 * No need to use colon character ':' so many times if you let the F# compiler infer types more.
+* Using the pipe operator '|>' more to avoid writing many parenthesis on the right side of a very long line.
+* No need for parenthesis in `if` expressions in F# (as opposed to C#, which always needs them).

 With all these in mind, we're now going to re-write again all F# samples of this guide but without all these redundant characters: